Does your coffee have cockroaches? Ours does not

 But what set off the hare was a possible allergy to coffee because of the cockroaches that may be present.
 It turns out that cockroaches and crustaceans and mollusks, for those things of animal evolution, are more similar than we think and share certain similarities.
 One of them is a protein called tropomyosin, present in both groups of animals, which is the most common allergen.

 Allergist Zacharin Rubin explained that people allergic to shellfish could develop allergy symptoms after drinking coffee with cockroaches.
-He clarified that no study has been done to prove this but that, without hesitation, the theory tells us that shellfish allergy sufferers should watch for any symptoms after drinking coffee and, if so, consult a doctor.
+He clarified that no study has been done to prove this, but that, without hesitation, the theory tells us that those allergic to shellfish should watch for any symptoms after drinking coffee and, if so, consult a doctor.

 As nutritionist and dietician Natalia Celma explains, "the phenomenon whereby cockroaches and shellfish cause the same allergy is known as cross-reactivity because they share the proteins that cause the allergy".
 And it also happens in other cases: "people allergic to mites are often more likely to be allergic to crustaceans".
 It could even happen with worms, as pointed out by researchers Torres, Martínez and Tejero of the Pediatric Allergology and Pneumology Unit of the Reina Sofía Maternal-Children's University Hospital of Cordoba.